 Doing your federal income taxes is never any fun, and no one would blame you if you wanted to make the process as simple as possible.
-But choosing the path of least resistance — taking the standard tax deduction instead of itemizing — could cost you real money.
+But choosing the path of least resistance—taking the standard tax deduction instead of itemizing—could cost you money.
+While taking an itemized deduction may be a pain to calculate, it may be financially worth it.

-For the 2017 tax year, the standard deduction is valued at $6,350 for single taxpayers and married couples filing jointly.
-It increases to $12,700 for married couples filing a joint return.
-Heads of household can claim a standard deduction worth $9,350.
-Beginning in 2018, the standard deduction increases to $12,000 for single filers, $18,000 for heads of household and $24,000 for married couples filing jointly.
+For the 2021 tax year, the standard deduction is valued at $12,550 for single taxpayers and married couples filing individually.
+It increases to $25,100 for married couples filing a joint return.
+Heads of household can claim a standard deduction worth $18,800.

 - Mortgage interest